capitalone/SWHttpTrafficRecorder/README.md

 SWHttpTrafficRecorder.sharedRecorder().startRecording()
 ```

-Note: It works with NSURLConnection and NSURLSession, AFNetworking, or any networking framework that use Cocoa's URL Loading System.
+**Note**: It works with NSURLConnection and NSURLSession, AFNetworking, or any networking framework that use Cocoa's URL Loading System.
 To use with NSURLSession-based request, check out its `- (BOOL)startRecordingAtPath:(NSString *)recordingPath forSessionConfiguration:(NSURLSessionConfiguration *)sessionConfig error:(NSError **) error` method.

 ### Features